gerald525/frontend-mern/README.md

 3. filter & sort courses in the dashboard, so that I can view the most relevant.
 Details include:
     - unfinished courses
     - completed courses
-    - course progress (percentage, num modules)
+    - course progress (percentage, number of projects)
     - course start date / due date / completed date
     - recent courses
 4. view my Profile page and personalize my profile information so that I can have fun